explainers-by-googlers/cross-origin-storage/README.md

 ### Use case 1: Large AI models

 Developers working with large AI models can store these models once and access them across multiple web applications.
 By using the COFS API, the model can be stored under its hash and retrieved with user consent, minimizing repeated uploads and ensuring file integrity.
+An example is Google's [Gemma 2](https://huggingface.co/google/gemma-2-2b/tree/main) model [`g-2b-it-gpu-int4.bin'` (1.35 GB)](https://storage.googleapis.com/jmstore/kaggleweb/grader/g-2b-it-gpu-int4.bin').

 ### Use case 2: Big shared Wasm modules